borealbirds/WildTrax-dataHarmonization/README.md

 <a name=Location></a>
 ### 1. LOCATION TABLE
-The location table is the highest level in the hierarchy at the organization level.
-The location file comes first because it allows the organization to use the location for multiple projects without duplication.
-Each line in the location file will be the unique, and precise location for each point count station in TEXT format.
+The location table represents the highest level of the organizational hierarchy.
+It is defined first because it allows locations to be reused across multiple projects without duplication.
+Each row in the location file must be unique and represent a single point count station with precise coordinates.
+Locations are stored in NAD83 and must be provided in text format.
+A location must not contain multiple sets of coordinates.
+This will generate an error in WildTrax, which requires each location to be associated with a single, consistent coordinate pair.
+This issue commonly occurs when a survey includes multiple visits and coordinates are recorded separately for each visit, resulting in slight differences between waypoint positions.
+In practice, repeated waypoint recordings for the same station will rarely be exactly identical, so coordinates must be standardized to a single reference location per station.

 The **LOCATION** attributes identify the geographic extent of the site: